la2050/archive/_projects/2016/maiden-la-a-county-wide-network-of-la-based-happenings-in-august-2017.md

   August 2017.
 In expanding outreach and participation, Maiden LA will continue to connect artists and collectives while representing LA County as a vibrant and extensive art community.
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Minority- and women-owned firms
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+  - Recruiting and retention rates for local higher education institutions
 category: create
 body_class: banana